AstarNetwork/astar-docs/docs/integrations/wallets/astar-safe.md

 ## Create New Safe

 To create a new Safe on Astar, click **Continue**.
-You will be taken to a wizard that will walk you through creating your new Safe.
-By going through these steps and creating your Safe, you are consenting to the terms of use and the privacy policy.
+You will be taken to a wizard that will walk you through the process of creating your new Safe.
+By following these steps and creating your Safe, you are consenting to the terms of use and the privacy policy.

 Let's begin by giving your Safe a name:

-1. Enter the name of your new Safe, you can use `my-astar-safe`.
+1. Enter the name of your new Safe, for example `my-astar-safe`.
 2. Click **Continue**

 ![5](img/5.png)

-Next up is the owners and confirmations section of the wizard.
-In this section, you will add the owners of the Safe and specify the threshold.
+Next up is the owners, and confirmations section of the wizard.
+In this section, you will add the owners of the Safe and specify the signing threshold.
 The threshold determines how many of the owners are required to confirm a transaction before the transaction gets executed.

-There are many different setups that can be used when creating a Safe.
-There can be 1 or more owners of the Safe as well as varying threshold levels.
-Please note that it is not advised to create a Safe with just 1 owner as it creates the possibility of a single point of failure.
+There are a few options that can set when creating a Safe, such as number of owners, and varying signing threshold levels.
+Do note that it is not advised to create a Safe with a single owner, as it will be a single point of failure.

-For this guide, you will create a MultiSig setup that has 2 owners and requires a threshold of 2, so at least 2 out of the 3 owners keys are required to execute transactions through the Safe.
+In this guide, you will create a MultiSig setup that has three owners, and requires a threshold of 2, so at least 2 out of the 3 owners keys are required to execute transactions through the Safe.

-Your account will automatically be prefilled in as the first owner, however, this can be changed if you would like to use different accounts.
-For this example, Owner 1 account has been prefilled.
+Your account information, as Owner 1, will be completed automatically, however, this can be modified if you would like to use a different account.
+In this example, the Owner 1 account has been prefilled.
 In addition to Owner 1, you can also add `Owner 2` and `Owner 3` as owners:

 1. Click **Add another owner**
 2. Enter **Owner 2** as the second owner, along with his address: `0x612c7623732d756FBb7a2eAb904Cd8989116C41F`